Schemes of delegation in multi-academy trusts

 What you'll find in the scheme of delegation

-Your scheme of delegation sets out where responsibilities and accountabilities sit within your multi-academy trust's (MAT's) structure.
+Your scheme of delegation sets out where responsibilities and accountabilities sit within your multi-academy trust (MAT)'s structure.
 For example, it will indicate whether a task is the responsibility of the board of trustees, local governing bodies (LGBs), headteachers or central staff.

-All MATs will delegate this differently, so the scheme is something you'll probably refer to often.
+All MATs will delegate this differently, so the scheme is something you'll refer to often.

-Your trust should provide induction training for all trustees and LGB members on what the scheme of delegation is and how it's applied.
+Your trust should provide induction training for all trustees and local governors on what